Gavin G. Cook

 with Jason Anastasopoulos, George J. Borjas, Michael Lachanski: w24580

-How does immigration affect labor market opportunities in a receiving country?
-This paper contributes to the voluminous literature by reporting findings from a new (but very old) data set.
 Beginning in 1951, the Conference Board constructed a monthly job vacancy index by counting the number of help-wanted ads published in local newspapers in 51 metropolitan areas.
 We use the Help-Wanted Index (HWI) to document how immigration changes the number of job vacancies in the affected labor markets.
-Our analysis begins by revisiting the Mariel episode.
-The data reveal a marked decrease in Miami’s HWI relative to many alternative control groups in the first 4 or 5 years after Mariel, followed by recovery afterwards.
-We find a similar initial decline in the number of job vacancies after two other su...
+Our analysis revisits the Mariel episode.
+The data reveal a marked drop in Miami’s HWI relative to many alternative control groups in the first 4 or 5 years after Mariel, followed by recovery afterwards.
+The Miami evidence is consistent with the observed relation between immigration and the HWI across all metropolitan areas in the 1970-2000 period: these spatial correlations suggest that more immigration reduces the number of job vacancies.
+We also explore some of the macro implications ...